Rangers vs. Marlins Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Jordan Montgomery (6-9) will make his 22nd start of the season.
+- The Rangers will hand the ball to Jon Gray (6-5) for his 20th start of the season.

-- He has earned a quality start 12 times in 21 starts this season.

-- Montgomery has pitched five or more innings in three straight games and will look to extend that streak.

 |Opponent